 When I called Sears to cancel my order and tell them why they were amazed and practically congratulated me.
 I admit, it’s kind of sad to not get a brand new, shiny stove, but I have a special place in my heart for loved on items and this Viking will serve our family and friends so well.
 AND I LOVE IT.

 In a perfect blog world this last photo would be of me wearing a super cute, perfectly ironed and spotless apron cooking a delicious meal in front of this range all happily installed in our new kitchen.
 But that photo won’t come for months.
 And none of my aprons have ever been ironed.
 Do I even have an iron?
-Lucky for us, Wes and Josh, our contractors from Total Renovations were willing to take the time to help move this 3 million pound hunk of metal to our porch.
+Lucky for us, Wes Priddy our contractor from was willing to take the time to help move this 3 million pound hunk of metal to our porch.
+(Looking for a contractor?
+Email me & I’m happy to share our experience).
 Notice the cast-off appliances in the back of the porch giving the Viking the stink eye?
 We even have another refrigerator on the other side of the porch!
 Four appliances on our porch, people.
 Four.
 It’s like the island of misfit appliances out here.
 And I have none in my house.

 Viking Ranges that might be Available Currently just for fun: